tedovn/product-warehouse/README.md

 ### Apollo GraphQL server

+- Depending of the flow we can have a type validation when we are importing product to warehouse otherwise we can filter the products in the front-end
 - Missing constrain in the warehouse_history table for deleting all records which are created for the deleted warehouse